r-lantern/nintendo-rewards-bot/README.md

 4. Access your browser's developer tools
 5. Under _Elements_ (Chrome) or _Inspector_ (Firefox), search for `embeddedResponses: JSON.parse`
    * If the string is found, and what follows looks like product information, this project is applicable to you
    * If not, this script will not be able to scrape your country's My Nintendo physical rewards catalogue, but may still work for their digital rewards.
-To check, simply click on any other reward categories and repeat steps 4 and 5.
+To check, simply click on any other reward category and repeat steps 4 and 5.

 ## Installation
 ### Prerequisites